On this page

 }

-The five type subclasses (WIParameterInt, WIParameterFloat, WIParameterString, WIParameterCombo, WIParameterSeed) differ only in their PARAM_TYPE class attribute and their INPUT_TYPES defaults.
-All execution logic lives in the base class.
+The five type subclasses (WIParameterInt, WIParameterFloat, WIParameterString, WIParameterCombo, WIParameterSeed) differ only in their PARAM_TYPE attribute and their INPUT_TYPES defaults.
+All execution logic lives in the base class — that’s the Open/Closed principle: open for extension, closed for modification.

 Chunk 4: The Cartesian Combination Engine

-Once the stack reaches the WorkflowIterator, it goes to the combination engine.
-Here is the cartesian function — the mathematical Cartesian product of all parameter value lists:
+When the stack reaches WorkflowIterator, it goes to the combination engine.
+The cartesian function computes the mathematical Cartesian product of all parameter value lists:

 import itertools